The income tax season is here and your days are numbered before the deadline to file your tax closes in on 30 April 2021

 Refer to your last year's EA form(s) and fill in your statutory income.
 However, you do not have to file the total amount stated in the EA form(s).

 For example, if you received perquisites and benefits-in-kind during your employment, the money you get is exempted from income tax.

 - Petrol allowances (exempted up to RM6,000),

 - Monetary reward for past achievements, service excellence, or long service (exempted up to RM2,000)

-All you have to do is take your annual income after EPF deduction and minus off whatever perquisite / benefits-in-kind income you received in 2019.
+All you have to do is take your annual income after EPF deduction and minus off whatever perquisite / benefits-in-kind income you received last year.